ASullivan219/receipt-processor-challenge/README.md

 ## TODO:

 [x] Implement server object
 [x] Implement data store
 [x] Implement scoring equations
 [x] Implement route handlers

 ## How to run

 Run project:

-- If you have go installe:
+- If you have go installed:
     - `go mod download`
     - `go run ./cmd/main.go`
     - The server should be available at `localhost:8080/`